Kit2345/minesweeper/README.md

 I want to add difficulty setting. <br>
 Add tests to make sure each function does it's intended job.<br>
 Game was designed with desktop in mind, so shift key + click isn't easy/possible with mobile.
-Need to come up with a solution to this.
-Also media queries so it works better on mobile. <br>
+Need to come up with a solution to this. <br>

 ### Built with